ermaolaoye/ermaolaoye.github.io/src/6CCE3COS/1-FundamentalConcepts.md

 ### M-QAM Square Constellation

+> When b is even number use Square Constellation, when b is odd number use Cross Constellation

 > $\otimes$ means Cartesian Product, it combines two sets to generatre all possible ordered pairs, where each pair consists of one element from the first set and one element from the second set.

 ![](./assets/imgs/1-mqam.png)